-1.4.2 Known Issues
+1.8.2 Known Issues

 • We have received reports that in some circumstances, receipt of an IXFR can cause the processing of queries to slow significantly.
-Some of these were related to RPZ processing, which has been fixed in this release (see below).
-Others appear to occur where there are NSEC3-related changes (such as an operator changing the NSEC3 salt used in the hash calculation).
+Some of these are related to RPZ processing, others appear to occur where there are NSEC3-related changes (such as an operator changing the NSEC3 salt used in the hash calculation).
 These are being investigated.
 [GL #1685]